ilanschnell/bitarray/README.md

 highest and least significant bit.

 The bit endianness is a property attached to each bitarray object.
-This property is set during the initialization of each bitarray object, and can not be changed thereafter.
 When comparing bitarray objects, the endianness (and hence the machine representation) is irrelevant; what matters is the mapping from indices to bits: